python/cpython/Doc/library/curses.rst

 .. method:: window.getch([y, x])

    Get a character.
 Note that the integer returned does *not* have to be in ASCII
-   range: function keys, keypad keys and so on return numbers higher than 256.
-In no-delay mode, ``-1`` is returned if there is no input, else the function waits until a key is pressed.
+   range: function keys, keypad keys and so are represented by numbers higher than 255.
+In no-delay mode, return ``-1`` if there is no input, otherwise wait until a key is pressed.

 .. method:: window.get_wch([y, x])

    Get a wide character.
 Return a character for most keys, or an integer for function keys, keypad keys, and other special keys.
-   In no-delay mode, an exception is raised if there is no input.
+   In no-delay mode, raise an exception if there is no input.

    .. versionadded:: 3.3